clbarnes/jeiss-convert/README.md

 This file can be moved to any computer with the apptainer runtime installed, and executed with `apptainer exec jeiss_convert.sif <your_command>`, e.g `apptainer exec jeiss_convert.sif dat2hdf5 --version`.

 Depending on which directories you need to access, you may need to execute with [bind mounts](https://apptainer.org/docs/user/main/bind_paths_and_mounts.html#user-defined-bind-paths).

+## Contributing

+Modifications to the Jeiss .dat spec should be contributed to the [jeiss-specs](https://github.com/clbarnes/jeiss-specs) project.